← Journal

 There is a paradox here.
 Trying hard to relax usually makes the body grip harder — a phenomenon clinicians call relaxation-induced anxiety, first documented in the Journal of Anxiety Disorders (Heide & Borkovec, 1984).
 The command "calm down" can land like another demand.
 So the way in is gentler.
 Not force.
 Not performance.
 A conversation.

 Tonight, that conversation can begin with noticing what is already true.
 The sheet against your ankle.
 The weight of your ribs.
 The place where your teeth meet.
-You are not failing at sleep.
-Your body is bracing.
-And bracing is something the body learned to do in order to protect you.

 Why Your Body Carries the Day's Stress to Bed